LeonSering/NashFlowComputation/README.md

 6. Finish the dialog.

 7. In the main windows: press `start` while the newly created virtual machine is selected to start it.
+A graphical user interface with a login mask should open.
+(If only a terminal opens something went wrong with the installation of the virtual machine or VirtualBox.)

 8. The password of user `osboxes` is `osboxes.org`.
 This user has administration rights and the password needs to be entered for `sudo` commands.